Edelmiro Lorenzo

-Edelmiro Lorenzo Codesido, better known as Edelmiro (20 July 1910 – 22 October 1997), was a Spanish footballer who played as a forward for Espanyol in the 1930s.
+Edelmiro Lorenzo Codesido (20 July 1910 – 22 October 1997) was a Spanish footballer who played as a forward for Espanyol in the 1930s.
 He also played one match for Cuba, and five for Catalonia.

 After retiring, he worked as a manager in the late 1940s.
 His twin brother O'Donell also played for Espanyol, and his younger brother Gonzalo played for Celta de Vigo.